pivotal/docs-tap/workloads/spec-reference.md

 ### <a id="source-scanner"></a>source-scanner

-The `source-scanner` resource, included solely in `ootb-supply-chain-testing-scanning`, scans the source code that is tested by pointing a [SourceScan](../scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.
+The `source-scanner` resource is available in `ootb-supply-chain-testing-scanning`.
+It scans the source code that is tested by pointing a [SourceScan](../scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.